AnitaOwen/portfolio-project/README.md

 The Joke & Fact Explorer App is your go-to for quick, enjoyable breaks.
 Whether you're taking a break from coding or just need a laugh, the app has you covered.

-The Joke & Fact Explorer App is a web application that offers users a delightful experience of exploring jokes and acquiring random useless facts.
-The app utilizes 3 different APIs — one for random jokes, one for jokes with categories, and another for random useless facts.
+The Joke & Fact Explorer App offers users a delightful experience of exploring jokes and acquiring random useless facts.
 Users can enjoy a diverse selection of jokes and learn intriguing and amusing facts.
 The app provides features such as random jokes, category-specific jokes, a keyword-based joke search, and a unique section dedicated to useless facts.
 With a responsive design, the app ensures an enjoyable experience on various devices.

 - [Explore the Joke & Fact Explorer App](https://anitaowen.github.io/portfolio-project/)